Soraya Serajeddini: Arrival to the USA

 Soraya was the first of her immediate family to leave Iraq and pursue an education in the West.
 She decided to move to San Francisco due to the amount of her extended family that was already living there.
-She moved there in 1982 to attend San Francisco State University where she lived for two years before transferring to Northeastern University of Boston in 1984, where in 1987 she graduated with a BS in Electrical Engineering.
+She moved there in 1982 to attend San Francisco State University where she lived for two years before transferring to Northeastern University of Boston in 1984, where in 1987 she graduated with a BS in electrical engineering.
 Her mother is quoted as saying, upon Soraya's graduation, that “now that you have a trade, you can begin your education”.

 During her time in San Francisco, she met Thomas Ver Ploeg.
 The two of them moved to Boston together, and were married in September 1987.
 Both of Soraya's parents insisted that she finish her education regardless of marital status, and also urged Thomas to travel to Istanbul to seek a blessing for the marriage from Sheikh Osman, which he did by himself shortly before their wedding.

 Once married, Thomas and Soraya spent several years in Boston before moving back to California in 1990, this time to the city of San Jose.
 Their first son, Aveen, was born on October 12, 1994.
 Their second son, Daryan, was born on July 11, 1996.
-The family lived in San Jose until 2004 when they moved to a home in Maryland, close to Washington DC, for political proximity.
+The family lived in San Jose until 2004 when they moved to a home in Maryland, close to Washington, D.C., for political proximity.